avishek-das1/avishek-das1.github.io/contents/home.md

+**I will join the Department of Physics at Durham University as an Assistant Professor in Condensed Matter Physics from June 2026.
+My group will work towards understanding and designing the information processing in soft matter through the combination of chemical and mechanical motifs.
+More information on vacancies coming soon.**

 - What makes a collection of chemical reactions into a living organism?

 - How do biological cells perceive and manipulate their noisy world?